alchan00/alchan00.github.io/index.md

 This is a collection of mathematical notes, questions, and ideas that I encounter while studying.

 ## Daily notes
-Things I studied and thought about each da
+Things I studied and thought about each day.

 ## Questions
-Questions that I want to understand
+Questions that I want to understand.

 ## Topics
 Notes organized by mathematical topics.